Gun control: Canada

 In Canada, The Canadian Criminal Code, enacted in 1892, required individuals to have a permit to carry a pistol unless the owner had cause to fear assault or injury.
 Handgun registration became law in 1934, and automatic firearms registration was added in 1951, then the Criminal Law Amendment Act, Then In 1977, Bill C-51 required firearms acquisition certificates (FACs) to purchase any firearm.

 On May 1, 2020, after deadly shootings in Nova Scotia, Justin Trudeau's Liberal government banned 1,500 kinds of military-style semi-automatic rifles, including the popular AR-15 and its variants.
 The ban was enacted via an Order In Council.

 Then on October 21, 2022, under Justin Trudeau's government, Bill C-21 came into effect, aiming to address gun violence and strengthen gun control.
 The legislation introduced a national freeze on the sale, purchase, or transfer of handguns by individuals within Canada.
 It also established new "red flag" and "yellow flag" laws, allowing courts and Chief Firearms Officers (CFOs) to issue emergency weapons prohibition orders and temporarily suspend licenses, respectively.
 Moreover, the bill increased maximum penalties for firearms-related offenses, including gun smuggling and gun trafficking, from 10 to 14 years imprisonment.
 Additionally, Bill C-21 prohibited mid-velocity 'replica' airguns that closely resemble real firearms and discharge projectiles at a velocity between 366 and 500 feet per second.

 Australia

-In Australia, gun control laws were enacted in the Australian state of Victoria in 1988 with the Opinel shooting lead to a big change in gun ownership legislation and 1996 following the Port Arthur massacre.
+In Australia, gun control laws were enacted in the state of Victoria in 1988 with the Opinel shooting lead to a big change in gun ownership legislation and 1996 following the Port Arthur massacre.
 The Port Arthur massacre led to the National Firearms Agreement (NFA), 12 days after the killing.
-John Howard, the Prime minister at the time, proposing it said "We need to achieve a total prohibition on the ownership, possession, sale and importation of all automatic and semi-automatic weapons.
+John Howard, the Prime Minister at the time, said in proposing it: "We need to achieve a total prohibition on the ownership, possession, sale and importation of all automatic and semi-automatic weapons.
 That will be the essence of the proposal... ".
-The National Firearms Agreement was agreed on and formed on the 10th of May 1996.
+The National Firearms Agreement was agreed upon on the 10th of May 1996.